Space Ace (SNES video game): Reception

 Upon release, Space Ace was met with mixed reception.
 Computer and Video Games staff felt that Space Ace showed off the Super NES' color palette better than any other game on the platform.
 Additionally, they praised the variety of gameplay, commenting that despite having a learning curve, the game became more impressive as it went along.
-Consoles Plus staff found the gameplay repetitive, but appreciated the gameplay for being varied.
+Consoles Plus staff found the gameplay repetitive, but appreciated it for being varied.
 Electronic Games writer Ross Chamberlain enjoyed gameplay of the overhead portion, but bemoaned the rest, calling it "an exercise in game play frustration."
-Electronic Games staff also questioned advice given by Absolute product developer Stephen Ross on making proper jumps, commenting that it seemed like Dex would get killed no matter where they went at times.
+Electronic Games staff also questioned advice given by Absolute product developer Stephen Ross on making proper jumps, commenting that it seemed like Dexter would get killed no matter where they went at times.

 GamePro critic Lawrence of Arcadia found the adaptation poorly done, suggesting that people wait for the Sega CD port of the arcade version to be released.
 They found the gameplay and controls confusing and frustrating, calling it "one of the most unplayable video games in recent memory."
 Game Players staff felt that the game had issues with how the enemies and obstacles behave in the same way every time, as well as how short the levels are.
 Video Games staff praised the visuals, finding it a shame that the game has so many segments where it feels unfair.
 They felt that few would experience the full game without using a cheat device.
 Staff for Total!
 Germany felt that the audio and visuals were good, but criticized it for having trial-and-error gameplay.
 FLUX described the game as a power fantasy for video game players, suggesting players should play The Pirates of Dark Water instead.